deepankarm/org-jina-examples/my_first_jina_app/chapters/04_understanding.md

 In Jina 101, we discussed [Documents and Chunks](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#document--chunk).
 In our indexing Flow, we:

 * Break our giant text file into sentences.
 We'll regard each sentence as a Document (For simplicity, each Document has only one Chunk, containing the same sentence as the Document)
-* Encode each sentence, as a Chunk, into a vector (in this case, DistilBert from the 🤗Transformers library)
+* Encode each sentence, as a Chunk, into a vector (in this case, using a Pod which specifies DistilBert from the 🤗Transformers library)
 * Build indexes for each Chunk and Document for fast lookup
 * Store the vectors in our index